DaveCTurner/paxos-dojo/README.md

   // ok to accept this proposal as it is >= 2 so consistent with all promises

 {"type":"prepare","proposal":1}
-  // no response as have accepted a >= proposaal
+  // no response as have accepted a >= proposal

 {"type":"prepare","proposal":2}
-  // no response as have accepted a >= proposaal
+  // no response as have accepted a >= proposal

 {"type":"prepare","proposal":3}
   -> {"type":"promised","proposal":3,"by":"me","max-accepted-proposal":2,"max-accepted-value":"value 2"}